-Hollins Abroad purchases a membership for each student in the Club International des Jeunes, an association of French and international students where our students can meet others at weekly ateliers conversation, ateliers theater, and on inexpensive weekend trips.
+Hollins Abroad purchases a membership for each student in the Club International des Jeunes, an association of French and international students where our students can meet others at weekly ateliers de conversation, ateliers de théâtre, and on inexpensive weekend trips.
 Other social events, including receptions with French students who are studying English at the Sorbonne, are arranged with Parismus.